aliabbas299792/event_manager/README.md

 }
 ```
 ## In event_loop/core.cpp
-Add in a case for your operation in the `event_hanlder(...)` switch case, like this:
+Add in a case for your operation in the `event_handler(...)` switch case, like this:
 ```cpp
 case RequestType::READV: {
   ReadvResponsePack data{};